humanestandards/home/src/pages/index.md

-          *   Artificial Intelligence Ethics are policies concerning our Social Infrastructures and they promote Institutional Change,
+          *   Artificial Intelligence Ethics are policies concerning our Social Infrastructures and they promote Institutional Change, not the development of some crazy computer with uncontrolled temper,

           *   You may rest asured that AI takeover is not a possible course of